JetBrains/intellij-sdk-docs/topics/tutorials/using_kotlin.md

 IntelliJ IDEA bundles the necessary Kotlin IDE plugin, requiring no further configuration.
 For detailed instructions, refer to the [Kotlin documentation](https://kotlinlang.org/docs/getting-started.html).

+Using Kotlin 2.x is recommended for plugin targeting 2024.3 or later.

 ### Kotlin Gradle Plugin

 Adding Kotlin source files compilation support to a Gradle-based project requires adding and configuring the [Kotlin JVM Gradle plugin](https://kotlinlang.org/docs/gradle.html#targeting-the-jvm).